FloorD/wordcamp/talk.md

 Story Budget - View your upcoming content budget.
 User Groups - Keep your users organized by department or function.

-More details for each feature, screenshots and documentation can be found on our website.

 #####Revisionary